ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

 [43] "possibly_sensitive_appealable"
 ```

-rtweet now minimizes the processing of tweets and only returns the same data as provided by the API but making it easier to handle by R.
+rtweet now minimizes the processing of tweets and only returns the same data as provided by the API while making it easier to handle by R.
 However, to preserve the nested nature of the data returned some fields are now nested inside other.
 For example, previously fields `"bbpx_coords"`, `"geo_coords"`, `"coords_coords"` were returned as separate columns, but they are now nested inside `"place"`, `"coordinates"` or `"geo"` depending where they are provided.
 Some columns previously calculated by rtweet are now not returned, like `"rtweet_favorite_count"`.